Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_groups.rst

 .. figure:: /images/modeling_meshes_properties_vertex-groups_vertex-groups_panel-edit.png
    :align: right

-   Vertex Group Panel in Edit or Weight Paint Mode.
+   Vertex Group panel in Edit or Weight Paint Mode.

-When you switch either to *Edit Mode* or to *Weight Paint Mode* Vertex weights can be edited.
+When you switch either to Edit Mode or to Weight Paint Mode vertex weights can be edited.
-The same operations are available in the 3D Views menu :menuselection:`Mesh --> Vertices --> Vertex Groups` or :kbd:`Ctrl-G`.
+The same operations are available in the 3D Views :menuselection:`Mesh --> Vertices --> Vertex Groups` menu or :kbd:`Ctrl-G`.

 Assign
-   To assign the Selected vertices to the active group with the weight as defined in the *Weight* (see below).
+   To assign the selected vertices to the active group with the weight as defined in the *Weight* (see below).
 Remove
    To remove the selected vertices from the active group (and thus also delete their weight values).
 Select